Asynchronous processing of cascading transactions

 Asynchronous mode and plug-ins

-When a cascading transaction has more than 100 records and does not have any plug-ins associated with the records, the records will be processed asynchronously.
+When a cascading transaction meets the threshold for included records and does not have any plug-ins associated with the records, the records will be processed asynchronously.

 If inside of the asynchronous batch, there is a plug-in assigned to a record, the single record update/delete along with all associated plug-ins for that record will run synchronously as part of a transaction before moving to the next record in the asynchronous batch.

 If a plug-in inside the asynchronous transaction triggers a new cascading delete or assign, the new cascading transaction will always run synchronously within the current asynchronous transaction.
 This prevents having multiple layers of asynchronous transactions.

 Tracking asynchronous operation progress

 Administrators can monitor the processing of asynchronous operations in the Settings area.

 Go to Settings > System Jobs.
 For unified client apps, see Settings